 Real Estate Split Corp.
 Announces Overnight Offering

 TORONTO, Nov.
 07, 2022 (GLOBE NEWSWIRE) -- Middlefield Group, on behalf of Real Estate Split Corp.
-(TSX: RS and RS.PR.A) (the “Company”), is pleased to announce that the Company is undertaking an overnight treasury offering of class A and preferred shares (the “Class A Shares” and “Preferred Shares”, respectively).
+RS (the "Company"), is pleased to announce that the Company is undertaking an overnight treasury offering of class A and preferred shares (the "Class A Shares" and "Preferred Shares", respectively).

 The sales period for this overnight offering will end at 9:00 a.m.
 (ET) on Tuesday, November 8, 2022.
 The offering is expected to close on or about November 15, 2022 and is subject to certain closing conditions including approval by the Toronto Stock Exchange ("TSX").